 One such instance was the Memorial Day Tornado Outbreak of 2019, which saw a destructive series of tornadoes rip through Indiana and Ohio the evening of May 27th, which ended up being the fourth costliest weather event in Ohio's history.
 A total of 60 tornadoes occurred on the 27th, seven of which were EF-3 or above (one EF-4 was reported).
 That one EF-4 tornado passed through the Dayton, OH area, resulting in $500 million in damages, 166 injuries, and one indirect fatality.

-Looking at other select cities across the country, it's a rather mixed bag of weather conditions.
-While places along the west coast look great for most, if not all, of the weekend, others like Denver and Nashville may not be so lucky with multiple days of rainy weather.
-No matter where you are across the country, make the best of the weekend and remember to thank those who sacrificed and risked their lives to keeping this great country safe!
+Looking at select cities across the country, it's a rather mixed bag of weather conditions.
+While places along the west coast look great for most, if not all, of the weekend, others like Nashville may not be so lucky with multiple days of rainy weather.
+Even Dallas and Miami are not out of the woods with daily risks of showers and storms.
+But compared to other parts of the country, it is not looking like complete washouts for them.
+No matter where you are this weekend, make the best of it and remember to thank those who sacrificed and risked their lives to keeping this great country safe!